AaradhyaGitHub/AaradhyaGitHub/FlowBook-About.md

 **Short-term goal: 75 active users.**

-That's it.
 Just 75 people from gyms in Davis + Sacramento who log at least once a week for 2+ months.

-If I can prove that people will consistently log their training even when I'm not nagging them, then I know there's something here.
+If people will consistently log their training, then there's something here.

 **Medium-term: Make the profile cards shareable.**

 The real distribution play isn't ads—it's people posting their "grappler profile" on Instagram.
-If I can make it look cool enough (Robinhood-style minimal UI, clean data viz), people will share it.
+It needs to look cool enough (Robinhood-style minimal UI, clean data viz), people will share it.

 Think Spotify Wrapped but for BJJ.
 "This year I logged 240 spars, hit 47 submissions, and my guard game improved 32%."

 **Long-term: Add some intelligence.**

-Once I have 75 people logging consistently, I'll have thousands of data points about what works and what doesn't in training.
+If there are 75 people logging consistently, that's thousands of data points about what works and what doesn't in training.

-At that point, I can:
+At that point, possibly:
 - Use GPT to generate personalized training suggestions based on your data
 - Show you "people with similar stats focus on X and see improvement"
 - Identify patterns like "you get swept more when you're tired—your round 4 defense drops 40%"

-I don't need to build my own ML model.
-I just need clean data and thoughtful prompts to GPT.
-That's the unlock.
+No need to build a ML model from scratch just yet.
+Just need clean data and thoughtful prompts to GPT.

 **Eventually: Expand to other grappling sports.**